-“My father has always been an inspiration to me,” Mallory explains.
+“My dad has always been an inspiration to me,” Mallory explains.
 “He has dedicated his life to his family and his business.
-He built a thriving business from the ground up while never missing a volleyball game or teacher conference.”
+He built a thriving business from the ground up while never missing a volleyball game or parent-teacher conference.”

 Her grandfather, known as Poppy to his grandchildren, recently passed yet continues to be another role model to Mallory for his strong faith, wisdom and love for his family.
 He was an expert on marriage success, having enjoyed seventy years of wedded bliss with her Grandma Betsy.